Skip to content

 • Go to Mathworks Download and register with your NJIT email address.

-• Select the R2022a version to download.
+• Select the MATLAB version installed on Wulver.

 • User needs to select the correct installer based on the OS (Mac or Windows).